artainmo/machine-learning/README.md

 ### Stochastic:

 Before updating the weights and biases, goes over one training example.

-Faster convergence on small datasets but slower on big datasets due to constant weight update Can avoid local minimas or premature convergence but has higher variance in results due to randomness
+Faster convergence on small datasets but slower on big datasets due to constant weight update.

+Can avoid local minimas or premature convergence but has higher variance in results due to randomness.

 ### Batch:

-Slow but more computational efficient on big datasets Stable convergence but risk of local minima or premature convergence
+Slow but more computational efficient on big datasets.

+Stable convergence but risk of local minima or premature convergence.

 ### Mini-batch:

 Before updating the weights and biases, goes over b training example.

-Mini-batch sits between stochastic and batch, trying to optimize benefits of both, and is the recommended variant of gradient descend. b variable in NN holds size of batch, often 32 is used as default, some sources recommend number between 2 and 32...
+Mini-batch sits between stochastic and batch, trying to optimize benefits of both, and is the recommended variant of gradient descend.

+b variable in NN holds size of batch, often 32 is used as default, some sources recommend number between 2 and 32...